-Paragon and New England Solar Power have developed an innovative energy supply architecture.
-Households will be largely autonomous for electrical energy, empowered by utilising Solar PV and energy storage, while retaining a traditional grid supply for periods of inclement weather.
-The solar community will also be able to share excess energy as local energy trades at better than market rates between households, in addition to earning credits for clean energy exported to the wider grid.
+Paragon Property Partners have developed an innovative energy supply architecture.
+Households will be largely autonomous for electrical energy, empowered by utilising solar PV and energy storage, while retaining a traditional grid supply for periods of inclement weather.
+The solar community will also be able to share excess energy between households, and earn credits for clean energy exported to the grid.

-The community will have a 200kW transformer installed on site, connected to the Essential Energy High Voltage distribution network, supplying a central Main Switchboard and ‘Gateway’ smart-metering point.
+The community has a 100kW transformer installed on site, connected to the Essential Energy High Voltage distribution network, supplying a central Main Switchboard and ‘Gateway’ smart-metering point.
 Each household will be supplied via Low Voltage underground sub-mains to supply pillars, located on community land adjacent to each house lot.
 An Embedded Network is created behind the Gateway meter, enabling local energy flows between households.

-The Lingerwood Community entity will contract with a solar friendly Electricity Retailer in the National Electricity Market (NEM) to supply the Gateway with energy as needed, and credits for exported clean energy for the financial benefit of the community.
+The Lingerwood Community entity will contract with a solar-friendly Electricity Retailer in the National Electricity Market (NEM) to supply the Gateway with energy as needed, and to purchase exported clean energy for the financial benefit of the community.

-Solar PV and Energy Storage Systems will be designed and programmed to suit individual household needs, with a choice of energy management and storage technologies as appropriate.
-Some systems may have the capacity to deliver back-up supply to essential circuits in the event of a wider grid outage or ‘blackout’.
+The distributed Solar PV Systems and Central Energy Storage System will be designed and programmed to suit community needs, utilising tier 1 products.
+Our community system will have the capacity to deliver back-up supply to essential circuits in the event of a wider grid outage or ‘blackout’.